Morgan Midsummer

 The Morgan Midsummer is a limited-production roadster manufactured by the Morgan Motor Company in collaboration with Italian design firm Pininfarina.
 Production began in 2024, with a total of only fifty units planned.

 History

 In November 2023, the chief executive officer (CEO) of Morgan Motor Company announced a forthcoming collaboration with Pininfarina in a company press release.
 The Midsummer was officially unveiled on 16 May 2024, with Morgan confirming that production would be limited to fifty units.
 All vehicles were sold prior to the announcement of the pricing.
 In October 2024, Morgan announced the completion of the first two production models.

 According to an interview with Pininfarina's chief creative officer (CCO), the partnership originated in 2022, when design teams from both companies met at a pub.

+In June 2026, Morgan announced a coupé variant of the Midsummer, limited to just 9 cars.
+The coupé is technically identical to the roadster, it features different bodywork and dimensions.

 Specifications

 The Midsummer is built on the same CX-Generation aluminium platform used in the Morgan Plus Six.

 Design

 Most of the vehicle's bodywork is made of aluminum paneling with a wooden trim surrounding the cockpit.
 As a barchetta, the Midsummer lacks a roof and windscreen.